 2. When are the Vanderbilt Road Shows?

-In 2015 we will hold one leg of Vanderbilt Road Show events in April, May, and June with another leg to follow in August.
+In 2017 we will hold one leg of Vanderbilt Road Show events in May with another leg to follow in July and August.

 3. Will my admissions officer be in attendance at the Road Show in my area?